Bade Achhe Lagte Hain 2: Release

 The first promo of the series was revealed and released by the show producer Ekta Kapoor on 12 August 2021 featuring Nakuul Mehta and Disha Parmar as Ram and Priya.
-The first look poster of the upcoming season of the series was unleashed by the show leads Disha Parmar and Nakuul Mehta, at the grand finale episode of Indian Idol 12.
+The first look poster of the upcoming season of the series was unleashed by the show leads Nakuul Mehta and Disha Parmar, at the grand finale episode of Indian Idol 12.
 The show's premier date was officially announced on 19 August 2021.

 Crossover

 Bade Achhe Lagte Hain 2 and Appnapan – Badalte Rishton Ka Bandhan came together for an integration week, called "Mahasangam Saptah".
 The episodes revolved around Vikrant and Sara's wedding ceremonies, which took place in Meerut.

 Reception

 Critical reception

 Letty Mariam Abraham of Mid-Day stated "Mehta and Parmar put their best foot forward as they carry the show on their shoulders."
 She also noted that if the series is "relatable without indulging in melodrama ... it may well surpass its original."

 Gursimran Kaur of Times Of India stated "Nakuul Mehta steps into the shoes of Ram Kapoor beautifully.
 He does justice to his part.
 Disha Parmar takes the cake with her simplicity and genuinity."